Macrometacorp/docs/docs/wu-runbook/vdi/vdi-native-client.md

 2. Run the downloaded file and follow the installation prompts.

 3. Once the installation is complete, click **Finish**.
-4. After a succesful installation, you'll see the Macrometa VDI Service icon in the system tray.
+4. After a successful installation, you'll see the Macrometa VDI Service icon in the system tray.

     ![vdi-tray.png](/img/runbook-images/vdi-tray.png)